Day 2: Tracking Users with track_context()

 Congratulations!
 You've learned how to add user context to your GenAI calls using track_context()

 .
-Tomorrow in Day 3, we'll build on this knowledge by introducing the @track
+In the next section, we'll build on this knowledge by introducing the @track

 decorator for assigning specific Use Cases with @track(use_case_name="...")